mattrondel/mtg/README.md

 new magic rules for the next month:

+THINK OF IT AS MAGIC DOES NOT EXIST TO YOU

 no card buying, no card look up at work

 homework only, yes really.